"Step up as true 1-on-1 man beater" - Mina Kimes points finger at Josh Allen’s WRs for stalling Bills' Super Bowl chances

 Syndication: USA TODAY - Source: Imagn

-Buffalo Bills QB Josh Allen has been one of the best players in the National Football League over the past decade.
-The reigning NFL MVP has proven that he is clutch and elite in both the regular season and the playoffs.
+Buffalo Bills quarterback Josh Allen has been one of the best players in the league over the past few years.
 However, Allen has never won, let alone made a Super Bowl in his career.

-NFL analyst Mina Kimes does not believe Josh Allen is at fault for the Bills playoff disappointment's over the past few seasons.
-Instead, Kimes thinks that the Bills receiving playmakers are at fault for keeping Allen and Buffalo back from their true potential.
+However, NFL analyst Mina Kimes does not believe Josh Allen is at fault for the Bills' playoff disappointments over the past few seasons.
+Instead, Kimes thinks the Bills' receivers have held Allen and Buffalo back.

-Kimes then highlighted what needs to happen in Buffalo for the Bills to take the next step in the playoffs; and called out two players in particular who can be part of this change.
+Kimes then highlighted what needs to happen in Buffalo for the Bills to take the next step.

 Looking to predict NFL playoff Scenarios?
 Try our NFL Playoff Predictor for real-time simulations and stay ahead of the game!

-It is hard to argue with Kimes' comments regarding Allen not being the problem in the postseason for the Bills.
-In 13 playoff games in his career, Allen is averaging 258.4 passing yards per game, he has 25 passing touchdowns, and only four interceptions.
-Furthermore, he has 668 rushing yards and seven rushing touchdowns during that span as well.
+It is hard to argue with Kimes' comments.
+In 13 playoff games, Allen is averaging 258.4 passing yards, with 25 passing touchdowns and only four interceptions.
+Furthermore, he has 668 rushing yards and seven rushing touchdowns during that span.

 As a result, a lot of the blame appears to be on the receiving core and the defensive unit in Buffalo.
-Although Stefon Diggs was one of the best receivers in football while in Buffalo, he was consistently shut down in the big game, something that led to frustration and an inability to move the ball with ease in the playoffs.
-More recently, no Bills receiver has truly stepped up when it mattered most.
+Although Stefon Diggs was one of the best receivers in football while in Buffalo, he was consistently shut down in big games, leading to an inability to move the ball down the field.

-This past season in the AFC Championship game, Mack Hollins was the only Bills pass catcher to eclipse 50 receiving yards.
+In the AFC Championship game this past season, Mack Hollins was the only Bills pass catcher to eclipse 50 receiving yards.
 Although Khalil Shakir is the clear WR1 on the offense, he only had 46 receiving yards in the big game.

-Although defensive improvements also need to occur in Buffalo to ensure that every game is not a shootout, the Bills need their receivers to step up in order to finally take that postseason run to the Super Bowl.
+Although defensive improvements also need to occur in Buffalo to ensure that every game is not a shootout, the Bills need their receivers to step up in order to finally take that next step and reach the Super Bowl.

 Buffalo Bills Nation!
 Check out the latest Buffalo Bills Schedule and dive into the latest Bills Depth Chart for NFL Season 2024-25.